-Overall, based on the data to date, the benefits of the Pfizer-BioNTech and Moderna COVID-19 vaccines continue to outweigh the known risks in a pandemic.
-HSA will continue to actively monitor the safety profile of the COVID-19 vaccines and relevant regulatory actions will be taken to safeguard public health.
+- Overall, based on the data to date, the benefits of the Pfizer-BioNTech/Comirnaty, Moderna/Spikevax and Sinovac-CoronaVac COVID-19 vaccines continue to outweigh the known risks when used in a pandemic.
+HSA will continue to closely monitor the safety profile of the COVID-19 vaccines and relevant regulatory actions will be taken to safeguard public health.